 Nobody likes a slow website.
-A delay longer than a few seconds in page loading causes users to navigate away from the site.
-Users will quickly hit the back button on their browser instead of waiting on slow sites.
-A slow website has a negative business impact and significantly harms Search Engine Optimization.
+Any delay of a few seconds to load a page makes users move on to a different site.
+Users will press the back button on their browser very fast rather than waiting on slow sites.
+Slow site negatively affects the business and more importantly, affects the Search Engine Optimization.

-Google and other search engines prioritize site load times because users want quick results.
+Google and other search engine companies value the speed of loading websites since the users desireA fast results.
 Search engines penalize sites that load slowly.
 User rankings drop significantly with lower site traffic and reduced conversion numbers due to slow loading times, as SEO And Page Speed go hand in hand.

 Google’s Core Web Vitals update made things even stricter.
 It’s not just about total load time anymore.
 The speed of the first content piece, the layout’s stability, and how fast users can click are all critical.